 Unlike last week-end’s marathon, it was a bitterly cold day.
-I wore my running kit and over the top an old track suit that I planned to shed on my round – I never did – plus a hat and gloves.
+I wore my running kit under an old track suit that I planned to shed on my way round – I never did – plus a hat and gloves.
 Of course, the cold at the start meant I was constantly queuing for the portaloos.
 When I finally got underway, almost 45 minutes after the first fun-runner had crossed the start line, I started with what might politely be called a gentle trot.
 It was okay for the first seven miles or so.
 I found comfort in familiar sights that I’d passed when doing some of my 10km runs.
 I knew I was in trouble when runners dressed in rhino costumes – how do they run in those? – a Direct Line telephone and a chap running with a ladder easily went past me.

-My beloved based himself at the hotel given that he would have great views of the race going over the bridge and past the hotel twice.
+My beloved based himself at the hotel, given that he would have great views of the race going over the bridge and past the hotel twice.
 An old friend of mine joined him and wondered whether I might pop in and join them for coffee on my way round.
 Fortunately, the thought never crossed my mind because if I’d stopped for coffee, I’d never have started again.
-My beloved also bumped into Sue Barker who, on learning I was taking part, said she’d be sure to interview me.
+My beloved also bumped into BBC commentator Sue Barker who, on learning I was taking part, said she’d be sure to interview me.
 In the end she just ran out of time, and I never got my 15 secs of fame.

 The best part of the marathon is the crowds and their unwavering support.
 I must have high-fived every kid I passed.
 I had to keep washing my sticky hands.
-The worst part of the run IMHO is when you head out to Canary Wharf and when you look right you can see thousands of runners streaming back the other way.
+The worst part of the run IMHO is when you head out to Canary Wharf and, if you look right, you can see thousands of runners streaming back the other way.
 One very enterprising kid offered to lend me his anorak for a tenner so I could cheat by nipping through the adjoining road and slipping back into the herd going the other way.
 I declined but gathered from his tone he’d had plenty of takers.

 By 16 miles I was doing what might generously be called a brisk walk and had blisters on the inside of my heels.
 I’d been joined by another similarly afflicted runner and we kept one another going the rest of the way.
 Some wonderful lady around the 18 miles mark gave us carrot cake and hot tea – best cake ever!
 At this stage we were playing hunt the empty water bottle, there were NO snacks unless we popped into a shop and bought them and we had to use pub loos as the mobile ones had gone!